OnderCataltepe/React-SignUp-Form/README.md

 ### `npm start`

-Runs the app in the development mode.nsole.
+Runs the app in the development mode.